ChapponE/Ensemble-Methods-Imbalanced-Dataset/README.md

 - `prepdata.py`: Functions for data loading and preprocessing
 - `balanceCheck.py`: Functions for analyzing and categorizing datasets based on class imbalance
 - `datasets`: Directory containing the datasets used in the project (find the datasets on the github releases)
-- `results_merged.json`: File containing the results of the project (find it in the github releases)
+- `results_merged.json`: File containing the results of the project

 ## Features